 Less use of new materials

-By rehabilitating a building, the need for new building materials is minimised.
+By rehabilitating a building, the need for new building materials is minimized.
 This not only reduces costs, but also helps to conserve natural resources.
 The manufacture of cement, for example, is one of the most polluting processes in the construction industry, so avoiding the massive use of this material is beneficial to the environment.
-In architectural renovation projects, reducing the environmental impact is a priority.
+In projects of renovation projects renovation projectsIn architectural renovation projects, reducing environmental impact is a priority.

 Less construction waste